 Our Sample Movie ‘Spring Adventure’ Long Shot

-HOT TIP Editing takes time, good editing can take lots of time.
+HOT TIP HOT TIP Editing takes time, good editing can take lots of time.
 You are refining a message, keeping an eye on flow, the impact of a shot or sequence.
-You may replay your work in progress over and over again as you keep aiming for that sweet spot that says ‘Yes, I nailed my message’.
+You may replay your work in progress repeatedly as you aim for that sweet spot that says ‘Yes, I nailed my message’.

 Movie Finishing Touches

-Add the final polish to your movie by learning to add text (for those with sound turned off), and music (for those who have it turned on!)
-These touches, like the rolling credits on our Spring Adventure, allow you to acknowledge fellow creatives involved such as licensed music, or an extra sponsors thank you, and your pets.
-Uploading your movie is the icing on the cake!
+Extra touches, like the the rolling credits on our Spring Adventure, allow you to acknowledge others involved.
+People such as licensed music, or sponsors, a thank you to pets and wranglers.
+Then uploading your movie is the icing on the cake!